paulross/skiplist/docs/source/rolling_median.rst

 Performance
 ^^^^^^^^^^^^

-Running this on 16 column arrays with up to 1m rows with processes from 1 to 16 gives the following execution times:
+Running this on 16 column arrays with up to 1m rows with processes from 1 to 16 gives the following execution times.
+Mac OS X with 4 cores and hyper-threading:

 .. image:: plots/perf_rolling_median_shared_memory.png
     :width: 640